-If you commit fraud or make an intentional material misrepresentation in applying for coverage, when we learn of this we may terminate your coverage back to the effective date on which your coverage began as listed in our records.
-We need not refund any payment for your coverage.
-If your group commits fraud or makes an intentional material misrepresentation in its application, it will be as though the plan never took effect, and we need not refund any payment for any member.
+If you commit fraud or make any intentional misrepresentation of material fact in applying for coverage, when we learn of this we may terminate your coverage back to your effective date.
+We need not even refund any payment for your coverage.
+You have the right to appeal our decision.
+Your rights to appeal are explained in the Claims and Appeals section of this booklet.